Benin: Education

-The literacy rate in 2015 was estimated to be 38.4% (49.9% for males and 27.3% for females).
-Benin has achieved universal primary education and half of the children (54%) were enrolled in secondary education in 2013, according to the UNESCO Institute for Statistics.
+The adult literacy rate in 2022 was estimated to be 51%, up from a historic low of 16% in 1979.
+Although the literacy rate for males remains higher than that of females, both groups have experienced an increase in literacy over the decades.
+Between 1979–2022, the adult literacy rate for males rose from 25% to 63%, while that of females grew from 10% to 42% of the population.
+Benin has achieved universal primary education, and half of the children (54%) were enrolled in secondary education in 2013, according to the UNESCO Institute for Statistics.

 While at a time the education system was not free, Benin has abolished school fees and is carrying out the recommendations of its 2007 Educational Forum.
 The government has devoted more than 4% of GDP to education since 2009.
 In 2015, public expenditure on education (all levels) amounted to 4.4% of GDP, according to the UNESCO Institute for Statistics.
 Within this expenditure, Benin devoted a share to tertiary education: 0.97% of GDP.

 Between 2009 and 2011, the share of people enrolled at university rose from 10% to 12% of the 18–25-year age cohort.
 Student enrollment in tertiary education more than doubled between 2006 and 2011 from 50,225 to 110,181.
 These statistics encompass not only bachelor's, master's, and PhD programmes but also students enrolled in nondegree post-secondary diplomas.

 Health

+The Adokandji Hospital in Lalo, Couffo.

-The HIV/AIDS rate in Benin was estimated in 2013 at 1.13% of adults aged 15–49 years.
-Malaria is a problem in Benin, being a leading cause of morbidity and mortality among children younger than 5 years.
+In 2024, the incidence of HIV/AIDS was estimated at 0.1% of the Beninese population aged 15–49, down from the historic peak of 2.6% in 1995.
+Malaria is a public health problem in Benin, being a leading cause of morbidity and mortality among children younger than 5 years.
+By 2024, Benin recorded 5 million cases of the disease.
+Malaria is present in all departments of Benin, with high-risk areas covering the majority of southern departments.
+Climate change is predicted to expand the distribution of A. gambiae, the main vector of malaria in Benin, exacerbating the disease risk across the country.

 During the 1980s, less than 30% of the country's population had access to primary healthcare services.
 Benin's infant mortality rate stood at 203 deaths for every 1000 live births.
 One in three mothers had access to child health care services.
 The Bamako Initiative changed that by introducing community-based healthcare reform, resulting in a "more efficient and equitable" provision of services.
 As of 2015, Benin had the 26th highest rate of maternal mortality in the world.
 According to a 2013 UNICEF report, 13% of women had undergone female genital mutilation.
 An approach strategy was extended to all areas of healthcare, with subsequent improvement in the health care indicators and improvement in health care efficiency and cost.
 Demographic and Health Surveys has surveyed the issue in Benin since 1996.

 In the 2024 Global Hunger Index, Benin ranks 99th out of 127 countries.